RHS Level 2: Frequently asked questions

 What written information is provided as part of the course content?

-Is it possible to study this qualification alongside school or another job?
+Is it possible to study this qualification alongside a full-time job?

 Do the assignments have to be done in the week following the lesson?

-Can I extend my course time if I’m struggling to finish?
+Can I extend my tutor access time if I’m struggling to finish?

-Yes, you can contact your tutor who will extend your course.
+Yes, you can contact the Learning with Experts team who will extend your tutor access.